Geeksltd/Programming.Tips/docs/Methods.md

 That is, `CheckPassword()` can only be called at certain times, when it is safe to initialize the session.
 If it is called out of order, session data may be inadvertently lost.
 There is a term for this problem: temporal coupling.

-**Temporal coupling**
+### Temporal coupling

 Temporal coupling occurs when there's an implicit relationship between two, or more, members of a class requiring clients to invoke one member before the other.
 This tightly couples the members in the temporal dimension.

 Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the function.
 In this case we might rename the function `CheckPasswordAndInitializeSession`, though that certainly violates the “Do one thing” rule.

-A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initialising the session.
+A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initializing the session.
 In this example I call that method Login().
 Then it will be doing “one thing” at its level of abstraction.

 ### You are a storyteller

 &nbsp;&nbsp; When developing any system, you are designing a language to describe the domain of that project.
 Functions are the verbs of that language, and classes are the nouns.
 Together, they are a Domain-Specific-Language.

 **The art of programming is, and has always been, the art of language design.**

 Master programmers think of systems as stories to be told rather than programs to be written.
 They use the facilities of C# (as a host language) to construct a much richer and more expressive language that can be used to tell that story.